isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 a client) during lease selection and renewal.
 In particular, three major checks are necessary.
 First, when selecting a new lease, it is not sufficient for a candidate lease to simply not be in use by another DHCP client; it also must not be reserved for another client.
-Second, when renewing a lease, an additional check must be performed to see whether the address being renewed is reserved for another client.
+Similarly, when renewing a lease, an additional check must be performed to see whether the address being renewed is reserved for another client.
 Finally, when a host renews an address, the server must check whether there is a